klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 }
 ```

-The application mainly tries to instantiate the same object class we saw in the previous example, by loading it from an external XML file.
+The application tries to instantiate a Desert object by loading it from an external XML file.
 Instead of an XML parser, the `readObject()` is called from the `XMLDecoder` class.

-As we already know, the general concept behind deserialization is to trick the application into loading arbitrary object, in a way we can use them to execute arbitrary code.
-So, in this case, how can we exploit this situation to achieve RCE?
+As for the previous example, it is possible to force the application into loading arbitrary classes, in the most suitable way to execute arbitrary code.

-The task is simple, we just need to tell the application to load well know classes used by java to interact with the OS, such as `java.lang.Runtime` or `java.lang.ProcessBuilder`.
-By using this classes, the application would kindly start new processes for us.
-An example payload would be the following:
+In this case, it would be possible to load classes used by JAVA to interact with the OS, such as `java.lang.Runtime` or `java.lang.ProcessBuilder`.
+By using these classes, the application would kindly start new processes, executing arbitrary code.
+An example payload is provided below:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>